-About the Resource Center
+About the NC Resource Center

-- Research: The UNC Chapel Hill, Gillings School of Global Public Health, under a contract with the Division of Child Development, through its Quality Enhancement Project for Infants and Toddlers tracked and analyzed the activities of a specific group of CCHCs.
+- Early Childhood Research: The UNC Chapel Hill, Gillings School of Global Public Health, under a contract with the Division of Child Development, through its Quality Enhancement Project for Infants and Toddlers tracked and analyzed the activities of Child Care Health Consultants (CCHCs).

 In 2001, the UNC Gillings School of Global Public Health, Department of Maternal and Child Health assumed direction of the NC Resource Center through contracts with the NC Department of Health and Human Resources.